laurentbarraud/wpf-chat-server/README.md

 </p>

 It uses a custom binary packet protocol with framed, fixed‑length packets.
-Each packet type is identified by an opcode, defined in a shared library with a homemade binary writer and parser.
+Each packet type is identified by an opcode, defined in a shared library.

-Message encryption was tested for months with several clients running on localhost and would behave the same remotely anywhere in the world, as long as you have forwarded a port so your friend can reach the server you host.
+Message encryption was tested with several clients running on localhost and would behave the same remotely anywhere in the world, as long as you have forwarded a port so your friend can reach the server you host.

-### Features
+## Features
 **Core**
 - 🔐 End‑to‑end RSA 2048 bits encryption with OAEP for messages, automatic keypair generation and real‑time public key sync.
 - 🔑 Public Key Monitor — live view of all known keys, drives encryption state.